Land-My-Tech-Job/todolist/README.md

 You will be building a to-do list app that includes:

-- An `h1` title (e.g. "My To-Dos").
+- An `h1` title
 - A single `ul` tag, empty when the page is first loaded.
 - A `form` for the user to add a new to-do, with a single text `input` and a `submit` button.

-Make sure that your project includes the functionalities below:
+Make sure that your project includes all of the functionalities below:

 - When the user writes something in the `form`'s text input area and clicks `submit`, the `ul` should update with a new `li` item at the bottom of the list.
-The page **should not refresh**.
+Keep in mind that the page should not refresh.

   <details>
     <summary>